nigelhorne/ged2site/README.md

 such as different location and date formats.
 If your data shows issues with this aim, let me know.

+## Premium Support

+Premium support covers:

+### Consulting

+Expertise in setting up, customizing, and maintaining ged2site.

+### Training

+Paid training sessions, webinars, or workshops.

+### Technical Support

+Premium support plans with a guaranteed response time and direct assistance.

+### Family History Website

+Host your family history securely and beautifully.
+By sending your Gedcom, preserving your family’s legacy online has never been easier.
+Whether you're just starting your genealogy journey or managing a massive archive, just send your Gedcom and I'll do the rest.

+### Dual License

+Ged2site is free to use for personal single user, single computer use only All other users (including Commercial, Charity, Educational, Government) must apply in writing for a licence for use.

 ## Bugs

 If you see this message in your log file: